Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 We have a mantra at Thrifty Traveler: Set a goal, then work backward.
 As you get started, don't open a travel credit card without having a purpose in mind first – the trip you want to take using those points and miles you'll earn.

 First, decide on your destination, the airline you want to fly, and where you want to stay.
 From there, work backward to which credit card (or cards) will help you achieve that goal.
+From the best ways to travel domestically, head to Hawaii, hop over to Europe, or even make it to Japan or Australia, we have a ton of guides on the best points and miles redemptions.

 Step 4: Pick the Right Card – or Cards